Human-Conscious Software

 A Conversation

-A 30‑minute video call where we explore your current challenge, map it to the Eight Principles.
-Perfect for: founders, product leads, or curious souls seeking a quick but meaningful sounding board.
+A 30 minute video call where we explore your current challenge, map it to the Eight Principles.
+Perfect for: founders, product and digital leaders, technologists, designers, or curious souls seeking a sounding board.

 3